amirrajan/survivingtheappstore/manuscript/id-give-anything.md

 #I'd Give Anything

+With all the:

+- quitting my high paying corporate job
+- taking a sabbatical
+- ups and downs of game development
+- going back to work after ADR fizzled
+- taking some more time out to write this book

-I've been on a sabbatical for the past 15 months and I've found one of the most precious resources we overlook: time.
+I've found one of the most precious resources we overlook: time.

 Figure out what's meaningful to you, and put all your effort into making time to pursue it.
 Here is the short story, hope you enjoy.